Identifying when Precession can be Measured in Gravitational Waveforms: Impact of Varying Parameters

 \subsection{SNR}

-We start with the fiducial run configuration described above and vary the SNR of the simulated signal.
+We start with the fiducial run configuration described above and vary the \ac{snr} of the simulated signal.

-In the strong-signal limit, where the impact of noise can be neglected, it is well known that the accuracy with which parameters can be measured is generally inversely proportional to the SNR~\citep{Cutler:1994ys, Poisson:1995ef}.
+In the strong-signal limit, where the likelihood surface can be well approximated by a multivariate gaussian, it is well known that the accuracy with which parameters can be measured is generally inversely proportional to the SNR~\citep{Cutler:1994ys, Poisson:1995ef}.
 However, this is not always the case due to, for example, degeneracies between parameters (see Ref.~\cite{Vallisneri:2007ev} for a discussion of the limits of this approximation).

-Fig.~\ref{chi_p_vs_SNR} shows that as the SNR of the simulated signal increases, the accuracy and precision of the inferred $\chi_{p}$ posterior distribution improves.
+Fig.~\ref{chi_p_vs_SNR} shows that as the \ac{snr} of the simulated signal increases, the accuracy and precision of the inferred $\chi_{p}$ posterior distribution improves.
 As expected the width of the 90\% credible interval decreases approximately linearly with increasing SNR.
 The improvement in the $\chi_{p}$ posterior distribution can be mapped to a linear increase in $\rho_{p}$.

-When the simulated signal has low SNR ($\rho = 10$), the recovered $\chi_{p}$ posterior distribution resembles the prior, implying that there is no information about precession in the data.
+When the simulated signal has low \ac{snr} ($\rho = 10$), the recovered $\chi_{p}$ posterior distribution resembles the prior, implying that there is no information about precession in the data.
 For this case, $\rho_{p}$ matches the expected distribution in the absence of any measurable precession --- a $\chi$ distribution with 2 degrees of freedom.
-As the SNR increases ($\rho = 20$-$30$), the 5th percentile of the the $\rho_{p}$ distribution is comparable or greater than the $\rho_{p} = 2.1$ threshold.
+As the \ac{snr} increases ($\rho = 20$-$30$), the 5th percentile of the the $\rho_{p}$ distribution is comparable or greater than the $\rho_{p} = 2.1$ threshold.
 This maps to the $\chi_{p}$ posterior distribution removing all support for near-zero $\chi_{p}$ ($\chi_{p}\lesssim 0.1$).
 For larger SNRs ($\rho > 40$), the entire $\rho_{p}$ distribution is greater than the 2.1 threshold.
 This implies significant power from precession.
 For these cases, we remove support for maximal precession $\chi_{p} \sim 1$.

 As expected we find good agreement between $\rho_{p}$ and a non-central $\chi$ distribution with 2 degrees of freedom and non-centrality equal to the inferred power in the second harmonic (median of the $\rho_{p}$ distribution).